Burglary Trauma in the capital

 - Co-operating and helping with the investigation will help confront the issue head-on.
 This can potentially prevent future burglaries from happening to other households in your area.

 - If your home has been ransacked – rearranging and redecorating can allow a fresh start.
 A new focus, and the opportunity to move on from the trauma of the event.

-- After going through such an unsettling experience – learning self-defense may be an effective way of regaining your power and control.
+- After going through such an unsettling experience – learning self-defence may be an effective way of regaining your power and control.

-Here at Third Eye, we are dedicated to keeping you and your property safe.
-For other information visit the Met Police website
+At Third Eye, we are dedicated to keeping you and your property safe.
+For other information visit the Met Police website.